aptos-labs/aptos-ts-sdk/README.md

 [![NPM Package Version][npm-image-version]][npm-url]
 [![NPM Package Downloads][npm-image-downloads]][npm-url]

 > **This library is experimental**.
-Therefore the API is unstable and may change without warning.
+Therefore, the API is unstable and may change without warning.

 The Aptos TypeScript SDK provides a convenient way to interact with the Aptos blockchain using TypeScript.
 It offers a set of utility functions, classes, and types to simplify the integration process and enhance developer productivity.